Elliot Handler: Mattel

 Mattel received its name from business partners Harold "Matt" Matson and Elliot Handler in 1945.
 Elliot's wife, Ruth, took Matson's role when the Handlers bought his share in the late 1940s.

 Handler holds credit for developing the first talking doll Chatty Cathy, using a pull string talking mechanism, revolutionizing the toy industry.
 Mattel continued to develop a number of talking toys, including Chatty Baby, Tiny Chatty Baby, and Charmin' Chatty.
 Toys were made for cartoon favorites such as Bugs Bunny and Porky Pig, and for television characters such as Herman Munster and Mr. Ed.

 When Handler's daughter Barbara married Allan Segal, they created Allan, Ken's friend.
-The 1965 talking doll Baby Cheryl was named after the Handlers' first grandchild, and the Todd doll in the Barbie line was named for their grandson.
+The 1965 talking doll Baby Cheryl was named after the Handlers' first grandchild, and the Todd doll in the Barbie line was named after their grandson.

 Handler was primarily responsible for two additional Mattel product lines.
 In 1966, Mattel introduced smaller dolls called Liddle Kiddles.
 Handler claimed he wanted them to resemble little children in neighborhoods across America.
 They were sculpted by doll artist Martha Armstrong-Hand.
 Kiddles were a great success and continued to be produced in different versions until the early 1970s.
 Another product line was Hot Wheels, introduced in 1968, which gave rise to 10,000 different models.

 First called Mattel Creations, the company has become the largest toy maker in the world in terms of revenue.
-In April 2008, Mattel honored Handler with a 90th birthday party at its headquarters in El Segundo, California.
+In April 2006, Mattel honored Handler with a 90th birthday party at its headquarters in El Segundo, California.
 Guests included his daughter Barbara Segal, the namesake of the Barbie doll.

 Personal life

 Handler died of heart failure at home in Century City, a district of Los Angeles, California, at age 95 on July 21, 2011.
-Ruth Handler, Elliot's wife, died in 2002.
+Ruth Handler, Elliot's wife, died in 2002; their son Ken died in 1994.